gegewen/rufno/README.md

 speedup.ipynb: calculation of model speedup (Table 3)

-The .npy data and PyTorch model files referenced in the code are available upon request (not included here because they exceed the Github 100MB file size limit).
+The .npy data and PyTorch model files referenced in the code are available [here](https://drive.google.com/drive/folders/1f2AyrlatPhBSY0l4BffpUP1In9y64F9C?usp=sharing).

 ------------------------------
-Figures:
+## Figures

 .png files for figures are located in the Figures directory.